 It wasn't until 1944, under the leadership of Q.J.
 Everest, Seth Rohrer and Warren Manges, that the vision of Brenneman and Huffman – inspired by God – was realized through formal approval of the church.
 In 1946 land was purchased in Mishawaka, Ind., and 27-year-old Woodrow Goodman was appointed as the first president – at that time the youngest college president in the United States.

-The establishment of the Founders Society by the Bethel College Board of Trustees in 2004, invites like-minded women and men to invest themselves in the continued expansion and strengthening of Bethel College.
+The establishment of the Founders Society by the Bethel University Board of Trustees in 2004, invites like-minded women and men to invest themselves in the continued expansion and strengthening of Bethel University.